nus-cs1010/2324-s1/docs/11-loop.md

 Does this code run correctly?
 If it is incorrect, explain what is wrong and suggest a fix.
 (Hint: translate this to the corresponding flowchart and trace through the flowchart).

 ### Problem 11.2

-(a) Rewrite the "Guess A Number" program so that it shows the user the number of guesses made before the correct guess is entered.

-(b) Rewrite the "Guess A Number" program with a `while` loop.

-(c) Extend the "Guess A Number" program so that it plays the game for five rounds with the user, and at the end, shows the user the average number of guesses over five rounds.
-(Hint: you should put the loop that reads the guess and prints feedback to the user into another function.)

-(d) What is the optimal strategy to play the game?

-### Problem 11.3

 Trace the following algorithms: